 To support these efforts on behalf of the Fund, the UUA uses the services of Institutional Shareholder Services ("ISS"), a firm that conducts research on proxy matters, makes recommendations and then handles proxy voting on shares owned by the Fund as the UUA directs.
 Because it serves a range of institutional clients interested in similar services, ISS has the resources to monitor the large number of issues related to companies in which the UUCEF invests.
 In the course of a year, ISS will cast over one thousand votes with hundreds of companies on behalf of the UUCEF.
-The UUA receives regular reports on how its proxies are voted and the results of those votes, and posts this information on the UUCEF website.12
+The UUA receives regular reports on how its proxies are voted and the results of those votes, and posts this information on the UUCEF website.
+In the course of Institutional Shareholder Services of Institutional Shareholder Shareholder Services of Institutional Shareholder Shareholder Shareho